Accessibility links

 Set up the website teaser

-After you publish the article, it might be shared on various landing pages across your website.
-A simple preview is shown on each page where the article is shared.
+After publication, the story might be shared on various landing pages across your website.
+On each page where the story is shared, a simple preview is shown.
 On the Pangea platform, this preview is commonly called a teaser.
 An effective teaser generates interest in the story and encourages audience engagement.

-By default, the teaser will be generated using data from the General settings for the story (such as the Main visual).
+By default, the teaser will be generated using data from the General settings for the story (such as the Main visual and General title).
 If preferred, you can add special data that is tailored for this purpose in the Website teaser settings.
-For example, you might add a shorter version of the title to display in the teaser.
+For example, you might add a shorter, more engaging version of the title to display in the teaser and grab the attention of your readers.

 For detailed information about Website teaser settings, see the following article: